markshuttle/juju-lostandfound/README.md

 community-driven ops and integration code.
 Reuse of ops code [improves quality](https://juju.is/ops-code-quality) and encourages wider community engagement and contribution.
-Operators also improve security through automation, Juju operators are a [community-driven devsecops](https://juju.is/devsecops) approach to open source operations.
+Operators also improve security through consistent automation.
+Juju operators are a [community-driven devsecops](https://juju.is/devsecops) approach to open source operations.

-Juju is a **universal OLM** that extends the operator pattern to traditional applications (without Kubernetes) on Linux and Windows.
-Such machine operators can work on bare metal, virtual machines or cloud instances, enabling multi cloud and hybrid cloud operations.
+Juju implements the Kubernetes operator pattern, but is also a **universal OLM** that extends the operator pattern to traditional applications (without Kubernetes) on Linux and Windows.
+Such machine operators can work on bare metal, virtual machines or cloud instances, enabling [multi cloud and hybrid cloud operations](https://juju.is/multi-cloud-operations).
 Juju allows you to embrace the operator pattern on [both container and legacy estate](https://juju.is/universal-operators).
 An operator for machine-based environments can share 95% of its code with a Kubernetes operator for the same app.